 Products to use on: Any paper craft like stationary, cards, banners, planner stickers, and more.

 Where to buy: Of all the Silhouette brand materials, the glow-in-the-dark sticker paper is one that I love.
 (You can use in Cricut, too.)
-Pick it up at this link for $2.98 a sheet.
+Pick it up at this link.

 Glow-in-the-Dark Glitter & Mod Podge